-DISMISSAL: At dismissal all students are to walk directly to the Cabana area, or to the bus gate in front of the school.
-Students are to remain on the walkways and off the planter areas and planter walls at all times.
-For supervision/safety reasons, younger siblings should not wait by classrooms.
+DISMISSAL: At dismissal, all students are to walk directly to the Cabana area or the bus gate in front of the school.
+Students must always remain on the walkways and off the planter areas and walls.
+For supervision/safety reasons, younger siblings should not go to classrooms to meet their brothers/sisters.
 All students should come to where there is supervision and wait to meet siblings/friends.
 Students remaining on campus after their parent/guardian has arrived must be actively supervised by their parent/guardian.

-All Junior High and High School students who are here to pick up a sibling MUST wait at the gates outside campus and/or sit quietly at the tables near the Cabana.
+All Junior High and High School students who pick up a sibling MUST wait at the gates outside campus and/or sit quietly at the tables near the Cabana.
 Any disrespect or disregard for Eagle Canyon rules will result in disciplinary action.

-DRESS CODE: Students should wear comfortable, casual clothing that permits running, freedom of movement, and is washable so as not to be ruined by participation in P.E. or Art.
+DRESS CODE: Students should wear comfortable, casual clothing that permits running and freedom of movement and is washable to be protected from participation in P.E. or Art.
 Comfort and good taste are the guiding principles in clothing selection.

-Student grooming that interferes with or detracts from an environment conducive to academic learning or study, disrupts or threatens to disrupt the educational or instructional process, or which creates an unnecessary or unreasonable risk of injury to any student is prohibited.
+Student grooming that interferes with or detracts from an environment conducive to academic learning or study disrupts or threatens to disrupt the educational or instructional process, or creates an unnecessary or unreasonable risk of injury to any student is prohibited.

 AR 5132 of the CVUSD Board Policy addresses Student Dress Code.
-This policy information is on the District web site.
+This policy information is on the District website.